seltzer1717/just-maven-clojurescript-archetype/README.md

   - The `scripts` directory holds the Clojure scripts which are used to execute the ClojureScript `cljs.main` function, the entry point for all ClojureScript compilation, testing, and REPL initiation.
   - There are 2 scripts initially.
 The first (`cljs.clj`) is a generic script useful for any `cljs.main` initiation including REPLs.
 The second (`compile.clj`) is specific to compilation.
   - You can create your own as needed although you'll find it's better just to use these and create `exec:java` `executions` in the `pom.xml`.
     - There are occaisions when you'll want to create your own script.
-I will show an example of creating an AWS Lambda handler function that uses a special script.
 ## Let's Look at `compile_opts.edn`
 - This is just a small set of the compile options available, but it's a good example.
 - See the ClojureScript compiler options page for details: https://clojurescript.org/reference/compiler-options and for the complete set of options http://cljs.github.io/api/compiler-options/.